AdityaYadavalli1/AdityaYadavalli1.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I am a first-year Ph.D. student in the LeM🍋N Lab at UC San Diego, where I am advised by [Prof. Alex Warstadt](http://alexwarstadt.github.io).
-Here, I work on using spoken language models (SLMs) as cognitive models to study to study how information is conveyed through lexical (textual) and non-lexical (speech) streams of human communication.
+Here, I work on using spoken language models (SLMs) as cognitive models to study how information is conveyed through lexical (textual) and non-lexical (speech) streams of human communication.

 <!-- I am a Speech/NLP Engineer at Karya.
 Here, I work on data processing pipelines, quality estimation of crowdsourced datasets, and building assistive tools for crowdsource workers. -->